Facial structures for various notions of positivity and applications to the theory of entanglement: Entangled edge states with positive partial tansposes

 holds if and only if $(k,\ell)=(1,3)$.
-From this, one may infer that all possible types are
+Furthermore, every PPT entangled state of rank four must be an edge of type $(4,4)$, as it was mentioned after Theorem \ref{upb}.
+Therefore, we see that all possible types are

 here we list up the cases $s\le t$ by the symmetry.
-In the case of $m=n=3$, note that every PPT entanglement of rank $4$ is automatically of type $(4,4)$.
-See \cite{chen} and \cite{sko}.
-Edges of types $(5,5)$ and $(6,6)$ were found in \cite{clarisse} and \cite{ha-3} independently, which were also shown to generate extreme rays in \cite{ha-4} and \cite{kim-kye}.
-Examples of edges of type $(6,8)$ have been constructed very recently in \cite{kye_osaka}, and this completes the classification of $3\otimes 3$ edges by their types.
+Edges of types $(5,5)$ and $(6,6)$ were found in \cite{clarisse} and \cite{ha-3} independently.
+Examples of edges of type $(6,8)$ have been constructed recently in \cite{kye_osaka}, where all possible types of $3\ot 3$ edges were also constructed in a systematic way, except for $(4,4)$.
+This completes the classification of $3\otimes 3$ edges by their types.

-Other examples of edges of type $(4,4)$ were constructed using orthogonal unextendible product bases.
-See \cite{bdmsst} and \cite{dmsst}.
-In this case, the kernels have five product vectors which are orthogonal to each other.
-On the other hand, edges of type $(4,4)$ constructed from indecomposable positive maps in this section have six product vectors in their kernels.
-Note that generic $5$-dimensional subspaces of $\mathbb C^3\otimes \mathbb C^3$ have six product vectors.
-We refer to the recent papers \cite{chen0}, \cite{chen}, \cite {hhms}, \cite{sko} and \cite{slm} for detailed studies for edges of type $(4,4)$.

 Now, we turn our attention to the $2\otimes 4$ case.
 In this case, $2mn-m-n+2=12$.
 When $k+\ell=4$, we have

 if and only if $(k,\ell)=(2,2)$.
 The case $(k,\ell)=(3,1)$ is not a root of the equation, and this means that there is no edge of type $(5,7)$.
 This special case was shown in \cite{skl}.
 Actually, all possible types are